The inductive blockwise Alperin weight condition for the Chevalley groups $F_4(q)$: Introduction

 The inductive BAW condition has been verified for various series of simple groups, for example some groups of Lie type of small rank already by Sp{\"a}th in~\cite{Spaeth13}.
 Schulte shows in~\cite{ESch} that the inductive BAW condition holds for the exceptional Chevalley groups $G_2( q )$ and the Steinberg triality groups.
 Malle verified the inductive BAW condition for the Suzuki and Ree groups in \cite[Theorem~$5.1$]{MalleAb}.
 For blocks with cyclic defect groups the inductive Alperin Weight condition holds by a theorem of Koshitani and Sp{\"a}th; see \cite[Theorem~$1.1$]{KS16}.
-Also, if $G$ is a finite simple group of Lie type of characteristic $\ell$, then the inductive BAW condition for~$G$ holds at the prime~$\ell$ by results of Cabanes; see~\cite[Proposition~$8$]{Cab88}.
-Our article is a contribution to the programme of verifying the inductive BAW condition for finite simple groups.
+Also, if $G$ is a finite simple group of Lie type of characteristic $\ell$, then the inductive BAW condition for~$G$ holds at the prime~$\ell$ by a result of Sp{\"a}th; see~\cite[Theorem~C]{Spaeth13}.
+Our article is a contribution to the programme of verifying the inductive BAW condition for the non-abelian finite simple groups.

 \begin{mtheorem*} Let $\ell$ be an odd prime and let $G = F_4(q)$ for a prime power~$q$ coprime to~$\ell$.
 Then the inductive blockwise Alperin weight condition holds for every $\ell$-block of $G$. \end{mtheorem*}